Lotus-Radford Type 62-2: Exterior and interior

-With the three trim levels comes two different liveries, the Gold Leaf wears the same livery that appeared on the original Lotus 62, and the John Player Special trim is a tribute to the eponymous John Player Special Formula One livery that the Lotus Formula One team bore in the 1970s.
+With the three trim levels come two different liveries: the Gold Leaf wears the same livery that appeared on the original Lotus 62, and the John Player Special trim is a tribute to the eponymous Formula One livery that the Lotus Formula One team bore in the 1970s.
 The Classic is the most aerodynamically basic trim, the Gold Leaf trim receives two small wickerbills at the rear of the car, and the John Player Special is the most aerodynamically advanced trim, with a larger front splitter and rear diffuser, combined with larger side intakes to help cool the engine.
 Radford, being a coachbuilding company, has also given customers the option of fitting features such as a wickerbill on trims that would not otherwise have them.
 Radford also offers a "Quali Edition" package on top of the Gold Leaf trim, which offers more aggressive aerodynamic features such as a larger front splitter and rear diffuser, carbon ceramic brakes, and carbon composite wheels.
 The Lotus badge on the front is also gold set against enamel.
-Significant use of carbon composites in the body panels alongside lightweight bonded and riveted aluminium bring the dry weight of the 62–2 to just under 1000 kg.
+Significant use of carbon composites in the body panels alongside lightweight bonded and riveted aluminium bring the dry weight of the 62-2 to just under 1000 kg.

 The interior of the Type 62-2 is largely analogue; the dashboard is outfitted with a stopwatch and an analog clock in partnership with British watchmaker Bremont, various toggle switches also adorn it, and the steering wheel is devoid of any buttons.
 Digital connectivity is still provided by a build plaque (which contains the vehicle identifier unique to every chassis), which doubles as a magnetic phone holder/wireless charger, along with Wi-Fi and Bluetooth capabilities.
 Although the Type 62-2 was designed for trackability, there is still room for luggage behind the engine bay, albeit not much.

 Powertrain

-The 62-2 borrows the Toyota 2GR-FE from the Exige, producing 436 PS in Classic trim, and 507 PS in the Gold Leaf trim via an ECU remap.
+The 62-2 borrows the Toyota 2GR-FE from the Exige, producing 436 PS in the Classic trim and 507 PS in the Gold Leaf trim via an ECU remap.
 The John Player Special and Gold Leaf trims receive upgraded camshafts, pistons, and connecting rods, with the former also receiving a larger supercharger.
 The enlarged supercharger gives the John Player Special trim an output of 608 PS.

-The Classic is the sole trim level available with a six-speed manual transmission, the Gold Leaf and John Player Special trims both come with a seven-speed dual clutch transmission and a limited slip differential.
-However, Radford still offers customisability and the option for Classic trim owners to upgrade to the dual clutch transmission and more powerful Gold Leaf engine.
-Traction control and an anti-lock braking system are available with the dual clutch transmission and can be turned off at the driver's discretion.
+The Classic is the sole trim level available with a six-speed manual transmission, the Gold Leaf and John Player Special trims both come with a seven-speed dual-clutch transmission and a limited-slip differential.
+However, Radford still offers customisability and the option for Classic trim owners to upgrade to the dual-clutch transmission and more powerful Gold Leaf engine.
+Traction control and an anti-lock braking system are available with the dual-clutch transmission and can be turned off at the driver's discretion.